-Objectives How People Cost Timescale I Ensure any new building projects includes accessibility features for disabled and pupils and fully complies with regulations.
+Objectives How People Cost Timescale I Ensure any new building projects includes accessibility features for disabled pupils and fully complies with regulations.
 Planning meetings with architects and builders.
-SMT, Building contractors project manager 2 Improve access for pupils who may experience difficulty moving around school.
+SLT, Building contractors project manager 2 Improve access for pupils who may experience difficulty moving around school.
 Ensure care plans are in place to support all pupils with mobility difficulties.
-SMT, SENCO, site manager Resourcing costs of identified areas to develop Ongoing 3 Classrooms are organised to promote the participation and independence of all pupils.
+SLT, SENCO, site manager Resourcing costs of identified areas to develop Ongoing 3 Classrooms are organised to promote the participation and independence of all pupils.
 Deputy Head and SENCO to carry out an audit of resources to ensure that lessons are planned to meet the needs of all pupils in the class.
 DH, SENCO and all class teachers Possible resource implications where gaps are identified Ongoing 4 To ensure all staff receive relevant and timely training on a range of effective strategies to support learners with SEND.
 Update SEND policy.
 Consider needs of specific pupils, both for school and off-site activities.
 Raise awareness off disability equality via staff meetings and assemblies.
-All school staff training costs.
+All school staff Staff training costs.
 Visiting speakers Ongoing 5 SEND has relevant training.
-S. Moran complete course S. Moran £1,800 18 months complete 6 Dyslexic pupils' needs met on site.
-Dyslexic teacher on site.
-Overseen by S. Moran Budget Ongoing 7 Ensure pupils' needs are met.
-All SEND pupils to have plan review half-termly.
-S. Moran Ongoing
+S. Murray complete course S. Murray £1,800 18 months complete 6 Dyslexic pupils' needs met on site.
+Intervention plans for pupils with dyslexia are in place and updated with needs highlighted.
+Overseen by S. Murray Budget Ongoing